Lawn: Origins

 Lawns similar to those of today first appeared in France and England in the 1700s when André Le Nôtre designed the gardens of the Palace of Versailles that included a small area of grass called the tapis vert, or "green carpet", which became a common feature of French gardens.
 Large, mown open spaces became popular in Europe and North America.
-The lawn was influenced by later seventeen-hundreds trends replicating the romantic aestheticism of grassy pastoralism from Italian landscape paintings.
+The lawn was influenced by later 1700s trends replicating the romantic aestheticism of grassy pastoralism from Italian landscape paintings.

 Before the invention of mowing machines in 1830, lawns were managed very differently.
 They were an element of wealthy estates and manor houses, and in some places were maintained by labor-intensive scything and shearing (for hay or silage).
 They were also pasture land maintained through grazing by sheep or other livestock.